• Skip to primary navigation

 Prepare the butter: Place a box grater and ½ cup of butter (113 grams) in the freezer for about 10 minutes.

-- Combine 1¾ cups flour (250 grams), ⅓ cup granulated sugar (67 grams), ½ teaspoon baking powder, and ⅛ teaspoon of salt in a large bowl.
+1. Combine 1¾ cups all purpose flour (250 grams), ⅓ cup granulated sugar (67 grams), ½ teaspoon baking powder, and ⅛ teaspoon of salt in a large bowl.

-- Whisk the dry ingredients together thoroughly.
+2. Whisk these ingredients together thoroughly.

-- Using the large holes of a box grater, quickly grate the cold butter.
+4. Using the large holes of a box grater, quickly grate the cold butter.

-- Quickly but gently toss the grated butter with the dry ingredients with your fingertips.
+5. Quickly but gently toss the grated butter with the dry ingredients with your fingertips.

-- Then rub the mixture together for the butter to coat the flour particles.
+6. Then rub the mixture together for the butter to coat the flour particles.
 The mixture will become coarse.

-- Use a fork to incorporate the eggs.
+8. Use a fork to incorporate the eggs.
 Work quickly and continue stirring until coarse crumbs form about 30 seconds.

-- Gather into a ball.
+9. Gather into a ball.
 Be careful not to overwork the dough.

-Refrigerating the dough
+Refrigerating the Dough

 Once you have your ball of dough, press it together into the shape of a disc.
-Wrap it properly with cling wrap and refrigerate it for a minimal time of 30 minutes before using it.
+Wrap it properly with plastic wrap and refrigerate it for a minimal time of 30 minutes before using it.
 Pasta frolla will last up to three days when stored in an airtight container in the fridge.

-Rolling and forming the dough
+Rolling and Forming the Dough

 Once your dough has chilled, you can roll it out and form it into the desired shape before baking it.